Fernando Nava

-Fernando Nava (born 8 June 2004) is a Bolivian footballer who plays as a winger for Oriente Petrolero and the Bolivia national team.
+Fernando Nava Ortega (born 8 June 2004) is a Bolivian footballer who plays as a winger for Primeira Liga club Nacional and the Bolivia national team.

 Club career

 Athletico Paranaense

 As a youth, Nava played for CD Argentinos Juniors Bolivia.
 In 2021 he was named the MVP of an under-17 tournament in Bahia, Brazil.
 Following the tournament, he made an agreement to join SE Palmeiras.
 Ultimately, he decided to join Campeonato Brasileiro Série A club Club Athletico Paranaense on a youth contract.
 Athletico spotted the player in the Ibotirama Cup in his homeland the year before.

 In August 2022, Nava signed a professional contract with Furacãos under-20 side when he reached age eighteen.
 In summer 2023, he was registered to Athletico Paranaense's 50-man senior roster for the 2023 Copa Libertadores.

 Santos

 Nava left Athletico Paranaense and joined the under-20 team of Santos FC of the Série B in March 2024.
-His contract would convert into a 3-year deal if the player scored the stipulated amount of goals for the club.
+His contract would convert into a three-year deal if the player scored the stipulated number of goals for the club.
 He became one of three Bolivians on the club's roster, along with Enzo Monteiro and Miguel Terceros.